eebmagic/python_turtle_art/README.md

 # python_turtle_art
-A collection of digital art pieces made with python turtle
+A collection of digital art pieces made with python turtle.
+Below are some of my favorites, but does not include all code in this repo.

 # curvle_circle
 ![curve_circle](curve_circle/video.gif "curve_circle")